 Chef Mitchell's presentation is contemporary, but Dabney and his guests would have recognized the flavors and the ingredients—all of which were found in the 19th-century Virginia larder.
 Chef Mitchell developed this recipe from one written by Delmonico's chef Charles Ranhofer, one of the most celebrated cooks of the 19th century, who praised Dabney's food as among the very best.

 Culinary historian Robert Moss taught us that mint juleps made of Kentucky bourbon have been common only since Prohibition.
+And though the drink seems the epitome of Kentucky Derby tradition today, the famed racetrack at Colonial Downs isn't the mint julep's birthplace.
 The earliest juleps appeared in Virginia at the start of the 19th century, and were made with brandy (typically, locally-produced apple or peach brandy) or rum.
 American whiskey, imported Cognac, and other spirits also figured into juleps, though not until later in the 19th century.

 In the mid-19th century, Dabney's "hail-storm" julep nearly overwhelmed the senses with a profusion of mint stuffed into a copious quantity of the latest delicacy: ice.
 At a time when cold drinks were an impossibility throughout most of the year in Virginia, the appearance of regular ice supplies offered a craftsman like Dabney the chance to soothe his drinking guests in more ways than one.
 Moss adapted this recipe from a general description offered by John Dabney's son, Wendell, who worked with his father during several summers at resorts in the mountains of western Virginia.

-The Hail-Storm: John Dabney in Virginia was made possible in part through the generous support of the Virginia Foundation for the Humanities and the Community Idea Stations.
+The Hail-Storm: John Dabney in Virginia was made possible in part through the generous support of Virginia Humanities and the Community Idea Stations.

 The film's producers, advisors, and cast include: